 core-image-minimal images and contain

-libraries appropriate for developing against that image.
+libraries appropriate for developing against the corresponding image.

 The names of the tarball installer scripts are such that a string representing the host system appears first in the filename and then is immediately followed by a string representing the target architecture.